Now you have set up your social media channels, it is now time to put together a plan. Follow these 7 steps to get you on your way.

 Each post should take the format:

-Body: divide the information into bite-sized chunks.
+Body: divide the information into manageable parts for the reader's attention span.

 6. Build Trust with your Audience by Engaging Consistently